Louvre-Lens Brings Great Art to the North of France

 We drove up a hill to view one of them up close, along with a series of former mine buildings that now house a theater and other arts-related endeavors.

-flocking to see this tremendous new tourist attraction, in a city that is certainly not known for high culture.
-Lens is famous for being the home of a professional soccer team, and for the mines that all closed down by the mid 1980s.
+Opened in 2014, art lovers have been visiting this tremendous new tourist attraction, in a city that is certainly not known for high culture.
+Lens is famous for being the home of a professional soccer team, and for the mines that all closed down by the mid-1980s.

-the courtyard outside of the squat glass and steel building, we met with Bruno Cappelle, who handles media relations for the museum, and he told us that 60% of the visitors to the Louvre Lens (LL) were locals.
+In the courtyard outside of the squat glass and steel building, we met with Bruno Cappelle, who handles media relations for the museum, and he told us that 60% of the visitors to the Louvre-Lens (LL) were locals.

 Get our France Plane Reader